 Also of interest is that Limington has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Limington telecommute to their jobs.
+Overall, about 10.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Limington is a great place for families with children to consider.
-First of all, many other families with children live here, making Limington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Limington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Limington is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Limington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Limington is worth considering.

-Limington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Limington doesn't have a public transportation system that people use for their commute.

 The people who call Limington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Limington residents report their race to be White, followed by Native American.
 Important ancestries of people in Limington include Irish, French, English, German, and French Canadian.